 3) Pay the application fee (the fee is collected by the Kennedy Center, which administers the application database).

-4) Once the online application is complete, applicants will formally interview with the program director.
+4) Once the online application is complete, applicants will formally interview with one of the program directors.
 Students will be notified via email if they are accepted to the program.

-Further information can be found at the above site or by contacting the student coordinator, Madison Harmer, at firstname.lastname@example.org.
+Further information can be found at the above site or by contacting Dr. Jacob Hickman at email@example.com.

-If you are not able to attend in person, you can watch the session on this site by watching the Youtube archive or through a Google Hangout session (live) in a separate window.
-You can submit questions prior to the session on the Google Hangout Event by clicking on the event, selecting the grid at the top, and clicking on Q&A, then submitting your question.
-If you would like to ask a question during this session, please submit your question on the Q&A in Google Hangouts or text your question to 385-204-6023.
+If you are not able to attend in person, you can watch the session live at this Youtube Live Event Page.
+If you would like to ask a question during this session, please submit your question on the Youtube Live Event Page or text your question to Jacob Hickman's cell phone number listed on the right side of this page.
 You will also be able to watch an archive of the video here afterwards.